voostindie/alfred-textmate-favorites/README.md

 ## Prerequisites

-Well, you need Mac of course.
+Well, you need a Mac of course.
 With TextMate on it.
 And Alfred, including the [productivity pack](http://www.alfredapp.com/powerpack/).
-Duh.

 ## Installation